kg583/RunOnPython/README.md

 ```

 ### You Knew `chr` Was Coming
 Alright, we've (almost completely) taken care of every mark on our list except `"`.
 Luckily, we can turn to the `chr` function to save the day: this little bugger takes in an ASCII code as an integer and returns the corresponding character.
-Thus, we can build up any string we like using only `()`, as `chr` is a single-argument function[^7].
+Thus, we can build up any string we like using only `()`, as `chr` is a single-argument function.

-[^7]: One word about currying and I'm privating this repo.

 ```python
 getattr(x, "y") == getattr(*tuple(chr(121) if i else x for i in range(2)))